 Fuel Tax Returns

-Each quarter, you are required to complete and file a single quarterly fuel tax return for the fuel you used in all provinces (This link will open a new window) and states (This link will open a new window) that are members of the International Fuel Tax Agreement (IFTA).
-Your payment of any balance due must be enclosed with your return.
+Each quarter, you are required to complete and file a single quarterly fuel tax return for the fuel you used in all jurisdictions that are members under the International Fuel Tax Agreement (IFTA) during trips you made if you are in one of the following situations:

-- the Quarterly Fuel Tax Return (form CAZ-510-V) that we send you
+- filing the Quarterly Fuel Tax Return (form CAZ-510-V) that we send you;

-- authorized software (for the list of software authorized for the filing of quarterly fuel tax returns see Software Authorized for Filing Tax Returns)
+- using authorized software (for the list of software authorized for the filing of quarterly fuel tax returns see Software Authorized for Filing Tax Returns).

 You must file a return even if you provided no interprovincial or international transportation services during the period in question.